-Liechtenstein applies the Dublin-Rule (Agreement concerning Dublin from 2004) and precludes double registration (Article 3(a) Ukraine-SchutzV).
+Liechtenstein applies the Dublin-Rule (Agreement concerning Dublin from 2004) and precludes double registration (Article 3(a) Ordinance of 15 March 2022).

 3.0 Access to labour market (Article 12 of the Temporary Protection Directive)

 a) Overview on how equal treatment on the labour market as regards working conditions is ensured for persons enjoying temporary (or adequate) protection from Ukraine.